badashahfx/badashahfx.github.io/README.md

  * Time to resize pizza optimzed down to less than 5ms for the pizza side slider.

- * Modifed updatePositions() function to calculate the function outside of the loop.
+ * Modifed updatePositions() function to calculate outside of the loop.

  * Minified css and js.